 Why Dog Hiking Boots?

 After all, if your dog sustains an injury on a hike, they may not be able to walk back.
 How far do you want to carry them?
 (CAN you carry them?)
-Hiking boots solve those concerns.
+Dog hiking boots solve those concerns.

 There are a lot of dog hiking boots out there.
 They span seasons and conditions.
 Consider the kind of trails and environments you prefer.
 For instance, desert runs probably don’t require heavy fleece lining.
 At the same time, mountain trails need proper waterproofing.
 Keep such facts in mind.